ericleasemorgan/bringing-algorithms/classification-and-clustering/README.md

 This section outlines how to: 1) use a program called Topic Modeling Tool to generate a list of latent themes, and 2) use two different methods to visualize the results.

 Topic Modeling Tool is a GUI/desktop version of the venerable MALLET suite of tools.
 To get started, first download and install Topic Modeling Tool.
-Second, create a directory called "corpus", and copy all the .txt files (except requirements.txt) from this distribution into the newly created directory.
+Second, create a directory called "corpus", and copy (not move) all the .txt files from this distribution (except requirements.txt) into the newly created directory.
 Third create a directory called "model".

-Open Topic Modeling Tool and configure it to do its good work.
-More specifically, specify "Input Dir..." to be the corpus directory, specify "Output Dir..." to be the model directory, and specify the "Number of topics" to equal 4.
+Then:

+   1. open Topic Modeling Tool
+   2. specify "Input Dir..." to be the corpus directory
+   3. specify "Output Dir..." to be the model directory
+   4. specify the "Number of topics" to equal 4
+   4. click "Optional Settings" and change "Number of topic words to print" to 3

+The Optional Settings dialog ought to look something like this:

+[INSERT IMAGE-01 HERE.]

+To continue:

+   5. click "Ok"
+   6. click the "Learn Topics" button

+The Tool will do its good work, and in less than a minute the console will look something like the following, and I have highlighted the resulting topics:

+[INSERT IMAGE-02 HERE.]

+At this point the topics may seem a bit confusing.
+While English stop words have been automatically removed, there may be other noise.
+To continue:

+   6. optionally, use your text editor to remove things like digits, additional stop words (like thee, thy, or thou) from the corpus, as well as weird punctation such as the underscore ("_") character
+   7. go to Step #5 until tired

+I have removed some of the extraneous data, and now my modeling looks like this:

+[INSERT IMAGE-02 HERE.]

+To create the first visualization, copy &amp; paste the topics into your favorite spreadsheet application, and then use the spreadsheet to create a pie chart of the result, such as this:

 Topic modeling is a unsupervised machine learning process.
 Given a set of documents and an integer (t), a topic modeler will identify t latent themes, where each theme is a list of words which appear relatively close to each to each other.
 There are many topic modeling algorithms, but LDA (Latent Dirichlet Allocation) is generally considered the best one.